 2.1.1 Part-time non-credit program application process

 Applications for part-time studies (non-credit) programs are not made through OCAS.
-For these programs, students must complete a Georgian College application for admission to part-time studies form and submit it, along with transcripts if required, to the Office of the Registrar.
-A non-refundable application fee, payable to Georgian College, is also required.
+Students can register online via the Part-time Studies website or contact the Office of the Registrar at 705-722-1511.
 Please check individual program outlines for additional requirements and application procedures.

 2.1.2 Application process – International students

 International students applying to studies at Georgian College must complete an International student application form, which can be downloaded (PDF) at GeorgianCollege.ca/ international/future-students/apply-tab/ and submit it to Georgian College at:

 Georgian College Office of the Registrar – International Admissions

 One Georgian Drive Barrie, Ontario, L4M 3X9, Canada

 Original or certified copies of all documentation and academic records must be attached to the application.
 Applicants need to show proof of graduation, subjects taken and grades received.
 For documents that are not in English, certified translated copies must be provided.
 Please note that some programs have additional selection requirements such as tests, resumés, and letters of intent.
 An application fee of $100 must accompany the application.
 For international applicants whose first language is not English, see Section 2.5, English language proficiency.
 For program availability and general inquiries, email: international@GeorgianCollege.ca.